siris-Kang/Break_Each_Stage/README.md

 # Break_Each_Stage
 2019 TermProject

-## A game created using pygame
+_ A game created using pygame _

-if you want to play,
+If you want to play,
 execute 'break_each_stage.py' file

-if you want to make map for the stage production,
+If you want to make map for the stage production,
 execute 'make_stage_block.py' file
-And
-fill 62 ~ 68 line
+and fill 62 ~ 68 line
 ```
 _file_mov = open(
     "C:\\Users\\(###)\\STAGE6_move",